Hi, I'm Mek

 |Occupation||Program Lead on OpenLibrary.org at the Internet Archive|

 Mek, born Michael E. Karpeles (Mek) (July 31, 1988), is an American computer scientist, internet entrepreneur, rock climber, and musician.
-He is a steward of digital rights, public libraries, and an advocate of open access information.
-He considers himself a knowledge mapping hobbyist and aspires to help people reach fuller potentials by facilitating meaningful access to empowering information.
+He is a steward of digital rights, public libraries, and an advocate of open access resources.
+He considers himself a knowledge mapping hobbyist and aspires to help people reach fuller potentials by facilitating meaningful access to empowering information and is a 2022 Berkman Klein Center affiliate.
 Mek presently serves this mission at Brewster Kahle's non-profit, the Internet Archive (we're hiring!), where Mek directs OpenLibrary.org in memory of his personal hero, Aaron Swartz.Mek is notable for wearing a purple shirt branded with his name, a concept inspired by Sai.
 In 2015, Mek started tracking various aspects of his life in a public spreadsheet.
 He self-identifies as a functional minimalist and has few (but not too few) belongings.

 Karpeles was born in New Haven, Connecticut and lived at 190 Shagbark Court in Cheshire, Connecticut (in this room).
 In third grade, Mek became interested in computer programming after discovering the features of AOL Instant Messenger.
 Mek attended Cheshire High School and remained in Cheshire until college-bound at 18, at which time his parents, Dr. Richard Karpeles and Patricia Dimond Karpeles, relocated to 21 Wild Rose Drive in Nashua, New Hampshire.